Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Simulations

-To further validate the efficacy of the proposed method, we compare its performance with the state-of-the-art method SCFL, which generates local coded datasets by adding noise and implementing random projections.
-Note that the difference between SCFL and NA lies in the way of encoding local datasets, and both of them use non-adaptive aggregation weights at the central server.
-In Fig. \ref{fig: scfl}, we plot the training loss as a function of number of iterations for both methods under various privacy levels, i.e., under varying values of $\epsilon$ using the metric of $\epsilon$-MI-DP.
+To further validate the efficacy of the proposed method, we compare its performance with the state-of-the-art method SCFL.
+Note that the difference between SCFL and ACFL lies in the way of encoding local datasets and the way of aggregating gradients at the central server, which has been detailed in Section~\ref{introduction}.
+In Fig. \ref{fig: scfl}, we plot the training loss as a function of number of iterations for both methods under various privacy levels and varying degrees of non-i.i.d.-ness in the training data, i.e., under varying values of $\epsilon$ using the metric of $\epsilon$-MI-DP and varying values of $\sigma^2_s$.
 The variances of the noise in both methods are calculated according to Theorem \ref{Privacy performance of ACFL} from this paper and Theorem 2 in \cite{sun2023stochastic}, ensuring required value of $\epsilon$ for both methods.
-Here, we fix $p=0.2$ and set the learning rate as $\eta_t=0.0001/t$ throughout the iterations.
+Here, we fix $p=0.2, N=100$ and set the learning rate as $\eta_t=0.0001/t$ throughout the iterations.
 For an equitable comparison, we conduct full-batch gradients for both methods\footnote{It is important to note that the analyses and simulations presented in this paper can be readily extended to scenarios involving stochastic gradient computations by the devices and the central server.}.
 Furthermore, the local coded datasets in both methods are of the same size.
-From Fig. \ref{fig: scfl}, it is evident that ACFL achieves superior learning performance under equivalent privacy level.
+From Fig.~\ref{fig: scfl}, it is evident that ACFL achieves superior learning performance under the same privacy level, both in the i.i.d. setting (with $\sigma_s^2 = 0$) and in the non-i.i.d. setting (with $\sigma_s^2 = 0.001$), where the non-i.i.d. nature of the data is controlled by the value of $\sigma_s^2$.
 Moreover, the learning performance of ACFL exhibits greater resilience and suffers less from increasing the noise variances to heighten the privacy level.
-This advantage stems from the adoption of an adaptive policy in ACFL for determining optimal aggregation weights, thereby facilitating better performance of privacy and learning.
+This advantage stems from two aspects.
+First, in ACFL, before the training, the transformed local datasets retain information which is totally equivalent to the raw datasets for gradient computation, contributing to better learning performance at the same privacy level.
+Second, during the training, SCFL consistently utilizes fixed aggregation weights across iterations at the server, while ACFL uses adaptive aggregation weights to aggregate information at the server by fully considering the generation process of the global coded dataset and the dynamic nature of the trained model over iterations.
+In this way, ACFL guarantees the optimal performance in terms of both privacy and learning.